simon-weber/gmusicapi/README.rst

 -  Song streaming and downloading

--  Song uploading of all Google-supported file formats
+-  Song uploading/scan-and-match of all Google-supported file formats

 -  Playlist manipulation: